 Fast growth is defined as above 25% per year with 50% plus being super fast.

 Did you know the majority of companies grow by around 10% per year?
+And that the goal of business mentoring is to go for a minimum 50% increase in Net Profit?
+That produces a fantastic ROI on the investment.

 How much did your own company grow by last financial year?